IshaanSamant/LLM-Chatbot/README.md

 # LLM-Chatbot
-A chatbot based on the Llama2 7B parameter versoin
+A chatbot based on the Llama2 7B parameter version